 Even signs of hypertension are just covered with drugs.
 Hardly any doctor recommends insulin tests.
 But, before Type 2 diabetes is detected, these visible signs of manifestation of damage become quite evident, sometimes as long as 20 years before onset of Type 2 diabetes.
 That’s metabolic syndrome.

 Metabolic syndrome is not a disease in itself but is a cluster of conditions.
 Any clustering of three or more of the following medical conditions is metabolic syndrome (called by various acronyms such as MetX, SyndromeX etc):

 - Central obesity

 - High Serum Triglycerides

-Ideally, if insulin tests were a part of standard blood panel, even elevated insulin would have been a condition, taking the total to six conditions.
-What’s surprising is that despite the epidemic of obesity and diabetes, the mainstream establishment still hasn’t included insulin tests as part of standard.
+Ideally, if insulin tests were a part of a standard blood panel, even elevated insulin would have been a condition, taking the total to six conditions.
+What’s surprising is that despite the epidemic of obesity and diabetes, the mainstream establishment still hasn’t included insulin tests as part of the standard.
 It’s really baffling!
-The famous insulin assay from Dr Joseph Kraft below is self explanatory:
+The famous insulin assay from Dr Joseph Kraft below is self-explanatory: